MaxPaiPai/2021-Hurricane-Season/elsa/readme.md

 ## GeoClaw Parameters
 ### Landfall & Time Range
-Time of landfall was set in the simulation to be 26 August, 0400 UTC.
-Simulation ran from 4 days before landfall to 5 days after.
+Time of landfall was set in the simulation to be 7 August, 1400 UTC.
+Time range of simulation was set to be 2 days (48 hours) before landfall and 1 day (24 hours) after landfall.
 ### Guages
 Gauges were selected in the NOAA Inundations dashboard: https://tidesandcurrents.noaa.gov/map/index.html